maglietti/QB-OrderTrackingGuide/relationships.md

     8. Select Create Relationship.
 ~~~

-Congratulations!
-You just created the first table-to-table relationship in this app.
+**Congratulations!** You just created the first table-to-table relationship in this app.

 ## Relate the line items and orders tables

 Create a table-to-table relationship between the Line Items table and the Orders table.
 Then you’ll import the Order Details.xlsx file, and line items will automatically connect to the orders in the Orders table.

+SCREENSHOT
+{: .label .label-red}

 ~~~
     1. In the top right section, select + New Relationship.